samarsinghal/tko-poc/README.md

 ID | Objective |
 :-- | :-- |
-OB01|Prove the automation and simplicity of deploying and operationalizing Kubernetes clusters OB02|Reveal the advanced, on-demand networking and security capabilities that vSphere 7 with Kubernetes and NSX-T enable through the Kubernetes Container Network Interface (CNI) plug-in
-OB03|Demonstrate applications leveraging multitude of storage options through the vSphere Cloud Native Storage (CNS) OB04|Show Platform-wide observability, alerting, and visibility available through integrations with Tanzu Observability and other Open Source Software (OSS) alternatives
+OB01|Prove the automation and simplicity of deploying and operationalizing Kubernetes clusters OB02|Reveal the advanced, on-demand networking and security capabilities that vSphere 7 with Kubernetes and NSX ALB enables OB03|Demonstrate applications leveraging multitude of storage options through the vSphere Cloud Native Storage (CNS) OB04|Show Platform-wide observability, alerting, and visibility available through integrations with Tanzu Observability and other Open Source Software (OSS) alternatives
 OB05|Exhibit the availability of Cluster fleet management, quota policies, resource and capacity visibility, multi-master clusters, and the self-healing resiliency of the individual cluster nodes